KevinKyaterekera/capstone-project/README.md

 - An challenge was to pass to props correctly into the list-item in the index.js file
 - Resizing the Image-Component within the li-component
   - At the end i just created a new Image-Component and styled this until it fits properly.
 But to be honest, i am not very satisfied with this solution.

+## User Story 3:

+- Fixed the li element and put a Link component into it.
+-

+### Challenges:

+-

 ###